This article will give you all the goods on the SNAP entrance exam and share information about the SNAP you never knew.

 SNAP Exam Pattern Analysis

-Have a look at the four sections of the SNAP exam below:
+Have a look at the three sections of the SNAP exam below:

-Quantitative Ability, Data Interpretation & Data Sufficiency: This section has 40 questions and carries 45 marks.
+Quantitative Ability, Data Interpretation & Data Sufficiency: Based on 2019 SNAP paper ,this section has 35 questions and carries 35 marks and it had 5 Special Questions which was for 2 marks each, therefore the total marks for this section was 45.
 Topics from Quantitative aptitude, data interpretation, and data sufficiency based questions are included in this section.
 Arithmetic based questions are mostly asked however there is a chance that geometry and mensuration based questions will appear too.
 Since the Quant section is very time consuming, we suggest that you brush up on your concepts and practice shortcuts to improve your speed and accuracy.

 Analytical & Logical Reasoning: Many aspirants have found this section to be the most scoring section among all other sections.
-It has 36 questions that carry a total of 54 marks.
-Most of the questions are asked straightforwardly and are easy to answer.
+It has 36 questions that carry a total of 54 marks, as each question is for 1.5 marks.
+Most of the questions were from visual reasoning, arrangements, family tree, verbal reasoning, calendar and missing number.
+Questions were of easy to moderate level.
 However, we cannot stress how important it is to keep practicing as it makes giving the SNAP exam that much easier.

 When is the SNAP entrance exam conducted?

 SNAP is conducted in December every year.
-For further information and details about the SNAP 2019 exam, you can check the official website snaptest.org
+In 2019, the exam was conducted on 15th December.
+For further information and details about the SNAP 2020 exam, you can check the official website snaptest.org

 .
 There you will get to know about the important dates, application fee, MBA/PGP programmes and other essential information.